5 Steps to Buying a Single-Family Home to Rent Out

 When choosing neighborhoods, be sure you are making a wise choice for your own schedule.
 Life gets busy, and you’ll make many trips to the new property.
 There’s no need to waste time on the road or add traffic-related stress.
 You also want to feel comfortable while in the neighborhood because, even though you won’t be living there, you will be there often enough to check on things or make repairs.

-A cushion of six months of expenses will help ensure that you can handle repairs or vacancies.
+Also, a cushion of 6 months of expenses will help ensure that you can handle repairs or vacancies.
 Be sure to work out the numbers in advance with your accountant and tax advisor.
-When comparing price purchase and maintenance against profits, your advisors will help you set benchmarks for profitability and cash flow.
+When comparing price purchase and maintenance against profits, your advisors will help you set benchmarks for profitability and positive cash flow.
 You’ll know what price range to look for and how much you can afford to invest in improvements.

 When analyzing finances, determine a price range that will work for you, depending on the financing you’ll need.
 Talk with realtors and do your own research to find purchase prices and average rents in the area.
 This, along with your own financial information, will help you find a price range that is manageable.
 Start with a lower-priced property and, after building your equity and financial statement, you can look for more expensive properties to build your real estate portfolio.